grumpit/gravity_falls_message/README.md

 - `encode:` When present or `true`, switches the Cipher so it encodes the message rather than decoding it.
 - `key:` A `String`.
 Characters other than `/[a-zA-Z]/` are ignored.
 - `shift:` An `Integer` representing the number of characters to shift.
 Defaults to 3.
-Must be positive (for now).

 ### Decoding Messages